Anthony Venn-Brown

-Anthony Venn-Brown OAM (born 13 March 1951) is a former Australian evangelist in the Assemblies of God now (Australian Christian Churches) and an author whose book, A Life of Unlearning describes his experience in Australia's first ex-gay program.
-He is also the Co-founder and previous Convenor of Freedom 2b which is a network for GLBTIQ (Gay, Lesbian, Bisexual, Transgender, Intersex and Queer) people from Evangelical backgrounds.
+Anthony Venn-Brown OAM (born 13 March 1951) is an Australian former evangelist in the Assemblies of God now (Australian Christian Churches) and an author whose book, A Life of Unlearning, describes his experience in Australia's first ex-gay program.
+He is also the co-founder and previous Convenor of Freedom 2b which is a network for GLBTIQ (Gay, Lesbian, Bisexual, Transgender, Intersex and Queer) people from Evangelical backgrounds.
 He is also the founder and CEO of Ambassadors & Bridge Builders International (ABBI).

 Early life

 Anthony Venn-Brown was born in 1951 and raised in a family with a strong Anglican Church background (Anglo-Catholic).
 His family were committed to church life during his early years but as a teenager Anthony felt that the rituals, language and beliefs were irrelevant not only to him but also the generation of the 60's and he ceased all involvement in the church.
 It was also at this time the awareness of his homosexuality increased.
 Australian society in the 60's viewed homosexuality as a mental illness/perversion and it was a criminal offence.
 This led to deep depression and a suicide attempt.
 Anthony Venn-Brown eventually made contact with evangelical Anglicans in the Sydney Diocese in his quest to be "normal" and acceptable to his family and friends and was converted in 1969.
 After his conversion in 1969, Anthony continued to be involved in evangelism and was baptised in a Baptist church.
 Many times he felt that God had answered his prayer and that he had been set free of his attraction to the same sex.
 However, although these moments were spiritually exhilarating they did not have a lasting impact on his life.
 Believing that 'more faith and more power' was needed to overcome his 'problem', Anthony began to explore his Christianity in the Charismatic renewal, which had just commenced in Sydney, and also traditional Pentecostal contexts.
 In 1971, after feeling a strong call to ministry, Anthony attended Faith Bible College, a pastoral and missionary training centre in New Zealand.
 After confessing to the leadership of the college that he still struggled with homosexuality, he underwent several weeks of exorcisms through the ministry of Pastor Neville Johnson at Queen Street Assemblies of God in Auckland.
 However, on returning to Australia, Anthony was still troubled by his sexuality, and believing that he could never serve God until this part of his life was overcome, he signed himself into a 'live-in' ex-gay program for six months at Moombara and Bundeena Christian Fellowship (a rehabilitation centre that claimed success for drug addicts, prostitutes and homosexuals).
 Anthony then moved to Orange, New South Wales in 1972 and began youth work for the local Assemblies of God Church and was married in 1974.